 Whole Class InvestigationTasks are an invitation for two students to work like a mathematician.
 Tasks can also be modified to become whole class investigations which model how a mathematician works. |

 Note: If the students happen to not produce different nets, the teachers can unfold their one in a different way as a stimulus to look for others.
 It is also not necessary to be told before beginning the investigation that there are 11 nets.
 The mathematician who first investigated these didn't know that.
 However, if the investigation languishes, it is a fact that can be dropped in to revitalise the search.
+However, if the equipment is not available, the Maths At Home version above is a very good substitute.
 For more ideas and discussion about this investigation, open a new browser tab (or page) and visit Maths300 Lesson 116, Cube Nets. |

 Is it in Maths With Attitude?Maths With Attitude is a set of hands-on learning kits available from Years 3-10 which structure the use of tasks and whole class investigations into a week by week planner. |